• Home

 Choose a career path

 Skills shortages are affecting enterprises in the UK and around the world, so there has never been a better time to pursue a cloud career.
 Recent data suggests that there are as many as 100 jobs for each qualified candidate, and this disparity is likely to continue in the coming years.
+Its demand makes it one of the best paying careers in the tech industry.
 Prospective cloud professionals generally can focus on two career paths: specific and niche cloud skills or IT admin with cloud architecture knowledge.

 Many organisations are now leveraging software and applications from cloud providers such as Microsoft Azure and Amazon Web Services (AWS), and these enterprises require distinct cloud skills to operate and manage their operations.
 These roles make up the majority of jobs in cloud computing.
 AWS skills are currently very popular, but enterprises also need professionals with Google and Microsoft expertise.